SoK: Differential Privacies: Relativization of the knowledge gain (R)

 \end{definition}

+A special case of coupled-worlds privacy is also introduced in~\cite{bassily2013coupled} as \emph{distributional DP}, already mentioned in Section~\ref{sec:b}: each function $\priv$ captures the value of a single record, and the corresponding function $\aggr$ outputs all other records.

-This definition is a good example of combining different dimensions: it changes several aspects of the original definition according to \textbf{N}, \textbf{B} and \textbf{R}.
+Coupled-worlds privcay is a good example of combining variants from different dimensions: it changes several aspects of the original definition according to from \textbf{N}, \textbf{B} and \textbf{R}.
 Moreover, \textbf{Q} and \textbf{F} can easily be integrated with this definition by using $\epsdel$-indistinguishability with a Bayesian reformulation.
-This is done explicitly in \emph{inference-based coupled-worlds privacy}~\cite{bassily2013coupled}.
+This is done explicitly in \emph{inference-based coupled-worlds privacy}~\cite{bassily2013coupled}; the same paper also introduces inference-based distributional differential privacy (IBDDP).